 However, if your business primarily sells items for under $10 you can qualify for micropayment fees at PayPal.
 PayPal’s micropayment fees are 5 percent plus $0.05.
 For example, when selling a $5 item, the transaction fee would be $0.30 instead of $0.45 using Stripe (2.9% + $0.30).
 The same transaction would cost $0.24 on Square (2.75% + $0.10).

-To sump up, PayPal is the leading online payment gateway, but Square and Stripe are also worth considering.
 PayPal and Square have tools to help your business, including invoicing, inventory, and payroll, among others.
 Stripe does not.
 Also, Stripe does not accept PayPal payments, so if a lot of your customers pay with PayPal, Stripe might not be the best choice for your business.
 All in all, PayPal, Square, and Stripe are three great solutions, but which one is best for you depends on the individual needs of your business.

-An don’t forget to subscribe to our email newsletter if you want to stay on top of other small business trends like PayPal.
+And don’t forget to subscribe to our email newsletter if you want to stay on top of other small business trends like PayPal.
 It’s free and every week you’ll get more tips, ideas, and insights about marketing, finance, and management that will help you further grow your business.